inform-us/requirements_specifications/content/all_SPC_charts_titles_and_legends.md

 ## Tile: All ICU Targets set ( clarify if to align tile title with floorplan)

-**SPC chart title: Daily percentage of patients with all targets set in ICU Navigators**
+**SPC chart title: Daily percentage of patients with all targets set in ICU Navigators** ( do we need to right out Unit Performance Data?)

 ![image](https://github.com/inform-us/requirements_specifications/assets/94536083/18359e63-e620-4902-a114-1a3c26a471ff)